By: Chris Hansen

 “In my eyes Vanderbilt has the best to offer,” Dahlman said.“amazing coaching staff, talented girls, the campus and everything is unbelievable.”

 Vanderbilt signed the No. 26 ranked class in 2012 and has a top five class as of today for the 2013 class.
-For those begging for parity, it is consecutive recruiting success like this, more so than having one of the mainstay giants fall that is better for the game.
+For those begging for pay for my essays parity, it is consecutive recruiting success like this, more so than having one of the mainstay giants fall that is better for the game.
 In the Game of Thrones, legends are made by someone taking the thrown, not the aging of the current monarchy.

 “It’s an unbelievably talented class that’s coming in with me,” Dahlman said.